IBM/node-ibmapm-embed/readme-topics/nodejs_dc_advanced_config.md

 # Advanced configurations
-This section introduces all supported variables for the Node.js data collector.
-You can set the variables to change the behavior of your data collector according to the description below.
+You can set the variables described in this section to change the default behavior of your data collector.

-## Variables for changing data collector behavior

-* For **Bluemix** applications, you can set the following variables in the `manifest.yml` file or on the **Bluemix UI**.
+* For IBM Cloud applications, set the following variables in the `manifest.yml` file or on the **Bluemix UI**.
-* For **local** applications, you can set the following variables in the `config.properties` file.
+* For on-premises applications, set the following variables in the `config.properties` file.

 |Variable                | Importance                         | Default Value | Description                                               |
 |:---------------------------------|:--------------------------------------|:--------------|:-------------------------------------------------------|